Brexit shipping container supply chain eu uk flag

 Maria Gonçalves, international trade editor, The Grocer

-Maria Gonçalves is international trade editor at The Grocer, covering all things food & drink trade and global supply chains.
-Her patch includes UK trade relations, Brexit and its effect on the fmcg industry, and the global commodity markets.
-Maria’s coverage also focuses on climate change and food security and the food systems’ impact on the environment, as well as migration and labour rights.
+Maria Gonçalves is The Grocer’s international trade editor.
+She specialises in UK trade relations (imports and exports), Brexit, the global commodity markets, climate change and food security and the food system’s impact on the environment, as well as migration and labour rights.
 She was formerly senior reporter for the retail desk, writing about Sainsbury’s, Waitrose and M&S, among other major UK food companies.